My Ántonia: Television

+Radio

+An audio dramatisation written by Kate Clanchy was broadcast on BBC Radio 4 in March 2026, starring Danny Mahoney, Lorelei King and Vera Graziadei.
+It was produced and directed by Amber Barnfather.

 Stage

 The Illusion Theater in Minneapolis, MN, staged an adaptation of My Ántonia by playwright Allison Moore and original music by Roberta Carlson in 2010.
 The production received an Ivey Award, and toured Minnesota in 2012, 2013, and Nebraska in 2019.

 The Celebration Company at The Station Theatre in Urbana, Illinois, performed a stage adaptation of My Ántonia in December 2011.
 The adaptation was written by Celebration Company member Jarrett Dapier.

 Book-It Repertory Theatre produced an original stage adaptation of My Ántonia in December 2018.
 Adapted by Annie Lareau, it ran from November 29-December 30, 2018 at the Center Theater in Seattle, WA.
 Seattle Weekly praised the production, saying, "...with the current administration’s racial fearmongering as a goad, Book-It’s exploring yet another aspect of Cather’s 1915 novel My Ántonia, as adapted and directed by Annie Lareau, mixing racially traditional and nontraditional casting in ways that encourage the audience to view its tale of the immigrant experience in broader terms."

+Theater Latte Da in Minneapolis commissioned the world premiere of the musical adaptation of My Antonia, with book by Noah Brody.
+The 2020 commission was part of the theater's NEXT Generation initiative.
+The production ran from June 3 - July 19, 2026 at the Ritz theater.
+The show was conceived by Jessie Austrian, Noah Brody, Kate Kilbane and Dan Moses, with music and lyrics by The Kilbanes.
+Popularity of the production was so great, that the theater extended the run.